ryantd42/NY-Legislative-Git/2023/A8138B-2023/bill.md

  ENT  WITH  THE  TERMS OF THE CONTRACT FOR THE PERFORMANCE OF PERSONAL OR PROFESSIONAL SERVICES AND CONSISTENT WITH THE FUNDAMENTAL  CHARACTER  OF THE PHOTOGRAPHY OR SOUND TRACK AS RECORDED OR PERFORMED.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD13334-10-4
+ A. 8138--B  2

   (C) THE INDIVIDUAL WAS NOT:
-  (I) REPRESENTED BY LEGAL COUNSEL WHO NEGOTIATED ON BEHALF OF THE INDI- VIDUAL LICENSING THE INDIVIDUAL'S DIGITAL REPLICA RIGHTS AND THE LICENS-

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD13334-09-4
- A. 8138--A  2

- ING  TERMS  ARE  NOT  STATED  CLEARLY AND CONSPICUOUSLY IN AN EMPLOYMENT CONTRACT THAT IS SEPARATELY SIGNED OR INITIALED BY THE INDIVIDUAL OR  IN A SEPARATE WRITING THAT IS SIGNED BY THE INDIVIDUAL; OR
+  (I) REPRESENTED BY LEGAL COUNSEL WHO NEGOTIATED ON BEHALF OF THE INDI- VIDUAL LICENSING THE INDIVIDUAL'S DIGITAL REPLICA RIGHTS AND THE LICENS- ING  TERMS  ARE  NOT  STATED  CLEARLY AND CONSPICUOUSLY IN AN EMPLOYMENT CONTRACT THAT IS SEPARATELY SIGNED OR INITIALED BY THE INDIVIDUAL OR  IN A SEPARATE WRITING THAT IS SIGNED BY THE INDIVIDUAL; OR